 On the basis of dicta expressed by the plurality opinion in Albright v.
 Oliver, 510 U.S. 266 (1994), from 1994 to March 20, 2017 there was a wide political and practical acceptance of a federal constitutional right to be free of a malicious criminal prosecution; a frame-up by state actors.
 There are a myriad of Ninth Circuit Court of Appeals cases that allow the plaintiff in your typical police “beat-em-up” and “hook-em up” case, that allow the plaintiff who was deemed to have been falsely arrested and the victim of unreasonable force by police officers, to obtain monetary redress (i.e. money), as discussed below.

-This political and practical consensus in the law was that a malicious criminal prosecution violates the Fourth Amendment’s proscription against “unreasonable searches and seizures”, but is not a substantive due process violation under the Fourteenth Amendment.
 Most United States District Courts and the United States Courts of Appeals (the federal intermediate level appellate courts) permitted a Section 1983 remedy for a malicious criminal prosecution by a peace officer.
 The First, Second, and Eleventh Circuits composed the “Tort Circuits,” wherein plaintiffs pleading malicious prosecution claims under Section 1983, were required to satisfy the common law elements of a malicious prosecution claim, in addition to proving a constitutional violation.
-The “Constitutional Circuits”—the Fourth, Fifth, Seventh, and Tenth— concentrated on whether a constitutional violation exists.
+The “Constitutional Circuits”—the Fourth, Fifth, Seventh, and Tenth — concentrated on whether a constitutional violation exists.

 Most of the Circuits of the United States Courts of Appeals (save the seventh circuit that is headquartered in Chicago), allowed for an aggrieved person the right to sue for being subjected to a malicious criminal prosecution, federal (via 42 U.S.C. § 1983.)
 They did so based on various theories, since the right to be free from a malicious criminal prosecution is not described in the federal Constitution itself, but is nonetheless the type of pure evil and outrageous government action, that calls out for a declaration from the Supreme Court that such conduct constitutes a constitutional violation.
 It is so vile that it compels appellate judges to find some Constitutional foundation for that right, in order to allow a person who the government attempted to frame, some sort of remedy.